 Among the best hosts for truffles, particularly in warmer and dryer climates.
 Holly oaks are beautiful evergreen live oaks common in Mediterranean Europe, and widely used to cultivate truffles in Spain.

 An excellent host for truffles, both in natural forests and in plantations.
-Downy oaks are relatively small, deciduous trees used widely and successfully in France and Italy as hosts for black and white truffles.
+English oaks grow into large, deciduous trees used widely and successfully throughout the world as hosts for black and Burgundy truffles.

 All information in this site is the sole ownership of New World Truffieres, Inc.